CanDIG/CanDIGv2/docs/src/content/docs/deployment/local.md

 ## Production vs Development Environments

 CanDIG can be installed and deployed as below for development situations where no real data will ever be ingested into the system.
-For critical differences in production deployments, please see the [Guide to CanDIG production deployments](production-candig.md).
+For critical differences in production deployments, please see the <a href="/CanDIGv2/deployment/production/">Guide to CanDIG production deployments</a>.

 ## Install OS Dependencies